silverlightning926/ml-mnist/README.md

 Overall, the model architecture is designed to effectively learn and classify handwritten digits, achieving high accuracy on the MNIST dataset.

+## Results
+I was able to get the model to have an accuracy of 97.69% on the MNIST dataset's test data.
+This was after training the model on the training data for 100 epochs, with a batch size of 8.

+At this point, more training came with increasingly more diminishing returns, with accuracy increasing very slowly.

 ## Liscense
 This repository is governed under the MIT license.
 The repository's license can be found here: [LICENSE](./LICENSE).